Show your loved ones how much you care about them this Valentine’s Day with this decadent yet simple to make Raspberry Chocolate Swiss Roll.

 - 6 tablespoons heavy whipping cream

 - In a mixing bowl, use an electric hand mixer to beat egg whites until soft peaks (peaks fall when you lift the beaters).
-While mixing, slowly add in the the ½ cup sugar and beat until stiff peaks.
+While mixing, slowly add in the ½ cup sugar and beat until stiff peaks.

-- In a bowl of a stand mixer with whisk attachment, beat egg yolks on medium speed for 3 minutes, add the ⅓ cup sugar and vanilla and beat 2 more minutes.
+- In a bowl of a stand mixer with the whisk attachment, beat egg yolks on medium speed for 3 minutes, add the ⅓ cup sugar and vanilla and beat 2 more minutes.

 - In another mixing bowl, mix flour, cocoa powder, baking powder, baking soda, and salt together.
 Alternately add flour mix and the ⅓ cup water to the egg yolk mixture in the stand mixer.
-When thoroughly mixed (scrape down sides of bowl), fold the chocolate batter into the egg whites a little at a time.
+When thoroughly mixed (scrape down sides of the bowl), fold the chocolate batter into the egg whites a little at a time.
 Keep stirring until completely combined.